Faux28/AWS/rds-snapshot-export-to-s3-pipeline-Python/README.md

-# Welcome to your CDK Python project!
+## Welcome to your CDK Python project!

+## Steps to create cdk stack to export rds snapshot to s3

 1.Create a new directory
     mkdir rds-snapshot-export-to-s3-pipeline-Python